michaldaniel/ebook-viewer/README.md

 **Requires**: gir1.2-webkit-3.0, gir1.2-gtk-3.0 python-gi

-Download or clone this repository then run in project folder:
+Download or clone this repository then run in project directory:

 ```sudo make install```